How well do we understand the statistics of reality?

 Both examples follow the same logical structure.
 Finding someone quickly leads to them being alive, but the cases resolved quickly were mostly low-risk to begin with.
 The quick resolution didn't cause the good outcome.
 Both were products of the case type.

 Avoiding tanning salons prevents skin cancer, but people who use tanning salons get more total UV exposure than people who don't.
 Avoiding tanning salons typically means getting less UV overall.
-The reduction in dose is what matters, not the source.
+The reduction in dose and surface area is what matters, not the source.

 In both cases, an intervention gets credited with causing the outcome, when actually a third variable drives both the intervention opportunity and the result.